kheeran/COMS30005-HPC-Parallel/README.md

 ### Assignment 2 - Parallel Optimisation :

-*Follows directly from the serially optimised code from the first courseword (branch cw1)*
+*Follows directly from the serially optimised code from the first courseword*

-1. Optimisation
-	- Optimised the for loop by removing the conditional branches (serial)
-	- Used several parallel optimisation techniques, documented in the report
+**Optimisation details are in the file report.pdf**

 ----------------------------------------------------------------------------------------------------------------
 QUESTION: